Latest Publications:

 More than half of the sulfur in the air is from human activity, making the global sulfur cycle (arguably) the most perturbed of all the global elemental cycles.
 Observing how sulfur-containing gases are exchanged over ecosystems will allow us to understand potential climate feedbacks and effects of geo-engineering.

-My current project is involves interpreting observations of terrestrial dimethyl sulfide, the "smell of the ocean".
+My current project involves interpreting observations of terrestrial dimethyl sulfide, the "smell of the ocean".
 This gas is an important precursor to cloud condensation nucleii.
 Trace amounts are produced in terrestrial ecosystems and play a role in local precipitation dynamics.
-My latest paper on this subject is in Biogeochemistry. |
+My last paper on this subject is in Biogeochemistry. |

 Research GroupsI'm pleased to work with many excellent research and public outreach groups as part of my work.